 Eliminating X-rays for Scoliosis Treatment by Using Standing MRI

 When you have a child with scoliosis what typically happens, if you’re lucky, it gets caught before it needs surgery.
 And the parent ends up at the pediatrician’s office, which usually refers them to the orthopedist’s office, and the orthopedic surgeon really has no game plan unless they need surgery.
-So he says, “We’re going to just keep an eye on it”.
+So he says, “We’re going to just keep an eye on it”; aka. scoliosis monitoring or “watch and wait”.
 Then they are going to worry for a year, which is when the next image is.

 Scoliosis is not a linear problem!
 It’s not a problem where if it’s staying steady, it will stay steady, and if it’s getting worse it will continue to get worse.
 It has spurts!
 And the spurts are almost always correlated to growth.
 So there’s going to be this thing coming up (the adolescent growth spurt) where the problem usually goes berserk.
 That’s when the kids grow the fastest.
 Because the standard process for monitoring the curve is to monitor it once a year, a kid can grow three inches you know, in half a year.
 Certainly, in a quarter, we see kids growing an inch commonly.
 So a kid grows an inch in just three months and in a year a kid can grow two, maybe three inches during a really rapid growth spurt.
 So between those X-rays, you can go from “well we’re fine” to “oh no we’re at surgical threshold”.
 The point I’d like to make is while watching.
 If you’re watching a problem and you’re checking it once a year are you really watching it?

 One of the keys and I like to say one of the secrets, to our success is that we watch it much more closely.
 And we can watch it more closely without harming their health because of a completely radiation-free imaging technology.
+Scoliosis monitoring with MRI has revolutionized how frequently we can image patients and adjust their treatment accordingly.
 Both Mike and I have daughters with scoliosis.
 Do you know how many x-rays he’s done on his daughter?
 None, he’s done it all with him MRI.
 And I’ve done one or two on my daughter, and we’ve used low-dose x-rays, and we’ve used about 16 MRIs.